 - A valid Nova Scotia Divers License is required.

 - Persons who belong to an employment equity group are encouraged to self identify.

-- Persons who are of First Nation heritage are encouraged to self identify.
+- Persons who are of Indigenous heritage are encouraged to self identify.